QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-objects.md

 Limited References
 ------------------

-We're introducing a new kind of object: the limited reference.
+We're introducing a new kind of object: the limited object.
 Two specific data manipulations have a modified sematic:
-- The assignment instruction is making a move from the right end to the left end.
-- A parameter passing is making a borrow  ov the value.
+- Assignment (or initialization) to a limited object is expecting to perform a move.
+A move is only done from so-called rvalues references, that is values that are semantically  known not to be used after the operation.

 A limited reference is denoted by the mode ``limited``.
 Here are some examples: